-MASSACHUSETTS STORM-WATER MANAGEMENT HANDBOOK- The most recent edition promulgated by MassDEP of the Massachusetts Storm-water Handbook.
+MASSACHUSETTS STORM-WATER MANAGEMENT HANDBOOK - The most recent edition promulgated by MassDEP of the Massachusetts Storm-water Handbook.

-MASSDEP- The Massachusetts Department of Environmental Protection or its successor.
+MASSDEP - The Massachusetts Department of Environmental Protection or its successor.

-MGL CHAPTER 41- Massachusetts General laws- Chapter 41 (Sections 81K-81GG) and any acts in amendment thereof, also commonly known as the "Subdivision Control Law".
+MGL CHAPTER 41 - Massachusetts General Laws Chapter 41 (§§ 81K to 81GG) and any acts in amendment thereof, also commonly known as the "Subdivision Control Law."

-MHD- Massachusetts Highway Division (District #5) of the Massachusetts Department of Transportation (MassDOT).
+MHD - Massachusetts Highway Division (District No. 5) of the Massachusetts Department of Transportation (MassDOT).